ibm-cloud-architecture/refarch-asset-analytics/README.md

 We are presenting different deployment models, all based on container: with docker, docker Edge with local kubernetes for your development environment, IBM Cloud Private for dev or staging.
 See details [in this note.]( https://github.com/ibm-cloud-architecture/refarch-analytics/tree/master/docs/kafka#run-kafka-in-docker)

-For ICP, the new [IBM Event Stream]() product is used, as it is built on top of Kafka and brings very nice capabilities.
+For ICP, the new [IBM Event Streams]() product is used, as it is built on top of Kafka and brings very nice capabilities.

 ### Solution Deployment on ICP
 Each component of the solution is compiled and packaged as container.
 Here is the list of supported deployment: